Pastors Paul & Anita Kerr

 Singing and playing guitar, Anita has been leading and helping with worship in every area of ministry that she and Paul have served in.
 Like Paul, she is known for her love and concern for people.

 Paul and Anita have been happily married since 2001.
 Paul and Anita have seven children between them, and nine grandchildren!
 On the heels of their 10th anniversary, with nearly all the family involved, they launched Mill Valley Fellowship on September 25, 2011 in their living room.
 They are excited about the new work the Lord is doing!

-Pastor Groff's spiritual formation runs the gamut from his confirmation in the liturgical tradition to leadership in Pentecostal circles.
-For decades, parishoners would describe their pastor as "not typical."
-That probably stemmed from the fact that he truly believes that Christianity is comprised of all who acknowledge Christ as Savior and Lord and they just naturally belong together.
+Pastor Groff’s spiritual formation ran the gamut from his confirmation in the liturgical tradition to leadership in Pentecostal circles.
+For decades, parishoners would describe their pastor as “not typical.”
+That probably stemmed from the fact that he truly believed that Christianity is comprised of all who acknowledge Christ as Savior and Lord and they just naturally belong together.
 The ease with which he bridged nominal concerns made for a radical, joyous potpourri of membership.
-Through the years his pastorates were marked with a happy mixture of traditions, whether in the pioneering of a church whose aggregate attendance the first two Sunday was three - himself, his wife and baby daughter - to a congregation of thousands.
+Through the years his pastorates were marked with a happy mixture of traditions, whether in the pioneering of a church whose aggregate attendance the first two Sunday was three – himself, his wife and baby daughter – to a congregation of thousands.

 His enthusiasm for the ministry and future of Mill Valley as it engaged in service to the community was contagious!
 Though Pastor Groff is in heaven, the adventure continues at MVF!